Multimedia-Avesta/django_wce_collation/README.md

 ```

 The following two directories must be configured in the Django settings to store the generated outputs before download.
 The directories can be anywhere on the system and do not need to match the example.
+The directories must be created on
+the server and have the appropriate permissions set so that the webserver user can write to the directories.

 ```python
 APPARATUS_BASE_DIR = BASE_DIR / 'apparatus'